Frequently Asked Questions regarding the West Virginia Medicaid Preferred Drug List (PDL)

 2. Who develops PA criteria?

-West Virginia Medicaid PA criteria are developed by the Bureau for Medical Services’ staff, and are reviewed by the State’s Medicaid Drug Utilization Review (DUR) Board.
+West Virginia Medicaid PA criteria are developed by the BMS staff, with the assistance of the West Virginia University School of Pharmacy and are reviewed by the State’s Medicaid Drug Utilization Review (DUR) Board.

 3. What is the general process for the PDL?

 After the clinical review, a financial analysis is performed.
 This analysis incorporates utilization data from the State as well as net drug costs from the manufacturers.
-With this data, the financial staff determines the fiscal impact of PDL inclusion or exclusion of each medication.
+With this data, the financial staff determines the fiscal impact of the PDL status (preferred or non-preferred) of each medication.

-Incorporating all of this information, the current vendor makes suggestions to the State’s Medicaid Pharmaceutical and Therapeutics (P&T) Committee regarding the PDL status of each medication.
-After reviewing and discussing these suggestions, the P&T Committee makes recommendations to the West Virginia Bureau for Medical Services (BMS) for final decisions.
-The DUR Committee then recommends PA criteria to the State.
+Incorporating all of this information, the PDL Vendor makes suggestions to the State’s Medicaid Pharmaceutical and Therapeutics (P&T) Committee regarding the PDL status of each medication.
+After reviewing and discussing these suggestions, the P&T Committee makes recommendations to BMS for final decisions.
+The DUR Board then recommends PA criteria to the State.

-If a therapeutic class has been reviewed by the P & T Committee and the Secretary of DHHR has approved the recommended drugs in that category, new chemical entities must be listed in FDB for 6 months prior to the next scheduled P & T Committee meeting.
-Until that time, the new drug would be nonpreferred and available via the PA process.
-In addition, the new drug would not be listed on the PDL until officially reviewed.
-The P & T Chair will also participate in the process to determine whether to exempt the drug from the six month rule based on his/her clinical judgement.
-If a new chemical entity is considered unique and has been classified as a priority drug by the FDA, the Bureau may indicate that this drug is preferred until the class is once again reviewed.
+If a therapeutic class has been reviewed by the P & T Committee and the Secretary of DHHR has approved the recommended drugs in that category, new chemical entities must be listed in FDB for 6 months prior to the next scheduled P & T Committee meeting to be eligible for review.
+Until that time, the new drug will be non-preferred and available via the PA process.
+In addition, the new drug will not be listed on the PDL until officially reviewed.
+If a new drug is considered unique and has been classified a priority drug by the FDA, the Bureau and the P&T Chair may, based on clinical judgement, exempt the drug from the six month rule.

 This process does not always apply to line item extensions, such as new strengths or dosage forms of previously available medications or combination drugs whose primary ingredients have already been reviewed by the Committee, or generics of currently available medications.

 WV Medicaid is a member of the Sovereign States Drug Consortium (SSDC).
-The Sovereign States Drug Consortium (SSDC) is a state-administered Medicaid supplemental rebate program that allows participating states to pool their prescription utilization numbers to obtain Supplemental Rebates from pharmaceutical manufacturers.
+The SSDC is a state-administered Medicaid supplemental rebate program that allows participating states to negotiate together to maximize Supplemental Rebates from pharmaceutical manufacturers.
 By participating in this Medicaid pharmaceutical purchasing pool, state Medicaid programs save money without reducing quality of care.
 Manufacturers submit bids to the SSDC electronically.
 See the SSDC website, www.rxssdc.org for more details.

 There will be a public comment period at the beginning of each P&T Committee meeting.
 During this time, speakers will be given up to 3 minutes per drug topic to make a presentation to the Committee of that medication.
-The representative will not be permitted to ask questions of the Committee, the Bureau for Medical Services, or the State’s vendor during this time.
+The representative will not be permitted to ask questions of the Committee, BMS, or the State’s PDL Vendor during this time.
 Slide presentations are not permitted.
-Handout materials are limited to 2 pages and may be given to the Bureau’s secretary at the beginning of the meeting for distribution during the Executive Session or provided to the Bureau for mailing no later than 3 weeks prior to the P & T meeting.
+Handout materials are limited to 2 pages and may be given to the Bureau’s secretary at the beginning of the meeting for distribution during the Executive Session or provided to the Bureau via mail no later than 3 weeks prior to the P & T meeting.

 The PDL will be published on the West Virginia BMS website at www.dhhr.wv.gov/bms.

-12. Who are the points of contact at the Bureau, Magellan, and GHS?
+17. Who are the points of contact at the BMS and GHS?